PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param addresses: set of Addresses as returned by an exceed function
   :param string message: The message to show next to the blocks
   :param int seconds: The number of seconds this block to expire
-  :param int action: The action to take when the dynamic block matches, see :ref:`here <DNSAction>`. (default to DNSAction.None, meaning the one set with :func:`setDynBlocksAction` is used)
+  :param int action: The action to take when the dynamic block matches, see :ref:`DNSAction <DNSAction>`. (default to DNSAction.None, meaning the one set with :func:`setDynBlocksAction` is used)

   Please see the documentation for :func:`setDynBlocksAction` to confirm which actions are supported by the action paramater.